Three Pulitzer Prize-Winning Historians Aim To Put American Politics In Context

 The Soul of America is bookended by two chapters highlighting moments when presidents have fulfilled this obligation of moral leadership.
 In between, it launches into several episodic studies of moments when fear was on the rise, but hope — or at least some sort of incremental version of justice — prevailed, often thanks to public leadership from a president.
 Meacham repeatedly highlights how demagoguery often needs to be given the space to burn itself out, and how waiting for supporters of a cause or populist firebrand to grow bored or tired can be more effective than explaining to the masses why they are wrong.

 Meacham writes about reconstruction, McCarthyism, the New Deal, and the civil rights movement.
-Teddy Roosevelt makes another prominent appearance in all his trust-busting, bully pulpet-ing glory.
+Teddy Roosevelt makes another prominent appearance in all his trust-busting, bully pulpit-ing glory.
 The Roosevelt chapter illustrates the book's shortcomings.
-It can, at times, have the feel of the medley of hits an old band will play in the middle of a reunion tour, in order to check all the boxes of the songs the crowd wants to hear.
-Here's Teddy Roosevelt learning to box as a child....
+It can, at times, have the feel of the medley of hits an old band will play in the middle of a reunion tour in order to check all the boxes of the songs the crowd wants to hear.
+Here's Teddy Roosevelt learning to box as a child.
 Here he is on San Juan Hill!
 Look!
 Trust-busting!
 The Bull Moose Party!
 (I write this as probably the ideal demographic target for this type of writing.
-I think Meacham's Andrew Jackson biography is the best book out there to understand the appeal and success of Donald Trump, and at work each morning I drink coffee out of a mug depicting Teddy Roosevelt riding a bull moose.)
+I think Meacham's Andrew Jackson biography is the best book out there to understand the appeal and success of Trump, and at work each morning I drink coffee out of a mug depicting Roosevelt riding a bull moose.)

 In the final chapter that again underscores Meacham's argument for moral leadership in the White House, he writes, "a president's vices and his virtues matter enormously, for politics is a human, not a clinical undertaking."
 Meacham clearly intends for his book to give some optimism to readers who are worried about Trump.
 But if that's the typical reader's starting point, that optimism may be challenging.
-After all, just last week, shortly after personally insulting a reporter asking him a question, and then insinuating that he had "compromising" information on a Democratic senator he wouldn't name, Trump jokingly said the fact he doesn't drink "is one of my only good traits."
+After all, just last week, shortly after insulting a reporter asking him a question and then insinuating that he had "compromising" information on a Democratic senator he wouldn't name, Trump jokingly said the fact he doesn't drink "is one of my only good traits."